Nek5000/NekDoc/source/faq.rst

 **Should I use residual projection?**

-  This depends, you may want to turn it on e.g. for pressure but noti for velocity.
+  This depends, you may want to turn it on e.g. for pressure but not for velocity.
 All this is case specific and a simple experiment will show if it pays off or not.

 **What other things can I do to get best performance?**